microsoft/distance-learner/README.md

     - `common.py`: Some common utility functions for all kinds of synthetic manifold datasets
     - `plot_ittwswrolls.py`: Plotting functions for synthetic manifold datasets
   - `data_configs.py`: Configuration values for synthetic datasets
+  - `data_ingredients.py`: Data ingredient for the pipeline; Collates data parameters and synthesizes the dataset
+  - `model_ingredients.py`: Model ingredient for the pipeline; Loads/Initialized the model to be used for training
+  - `learn_cls_from_dist.py`: Runs the data synthesis and model training pipeline end-to-end

+-

 ## Contributing